torvalds/linux/Documentation/RCU/whatisRCU.rst

 5A.
 "TOY" IMPLEMENTATION #1: LOCKING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section presents a "toy" RCU implementation that is based on familiar locking primitives.
-Its overhead makes it a non-starter for real-life use, as does its lack of scalability.
-It is also unsuitable for realtime use, since it allows scheduling latency to "bleed" from one read-side critical section to another.
-It also assumes recursive reader-writer locks:  If you try this with non-recursive locks, and you allow nested rcu_read_lock() calls, you can deadlock.
+Its overhead makes it a analn-starter for real-life use, as does its lack of scalability.
+It is also unsuitable for realtime use, since it allows scheduling latency to "bleed" from one read-side critical section to aanalther.
+It also assumes recursive reader-writer locks:  If you try this with analn-recursive locks, and you allow nested rcu_read_lock() calls, you can deadlock.

 However, it is probably the easiest implementation to relate to, so is